 Finally, parents must be able to express opinions about what schools are teaching without fear of retribution for them or their children.

 We promote free and open educational inquiry in K-12 schools to grow independent minds and eliminate anti-intellectual fear and intimidation.
-The ELA is a forum where those who share these same beliefs can meet, collaborate, coordinate, and enjoy open and respectful intellectual discourse on a limitless range of educational topics.
+The Alliance is a forum where those who share these same beliefs can meet, collaborate, coordinate, and enjoy open and respectful intellectual discourse on a limitless range of educational topics.

-ELA is a non-partisan, non-profit organization.
+The Educational Liberty Alliance is a non-partisan, non-profit organization.